Guide · Updated August 2026

 EV Charging Stations in Pakistan: The Complete 2026 Map & Guide

 Electric vehicles are arriving in Pakistan faster than the charging map can keep up.
-This guide explains exactly where to find EV charging stations in Pakistan — city by city and motorway by motorway — which connectors and speeds to expect, what charging costs, and how to plan a long EV trip without range anxiety.
+ChargePK now maps 139 charging stations nationwide, and this guide explains exactly where to find them — city by city and motorway by motorway — which connectors and speeds to expect, what charging costs, and how to plan a long EV trip without range anxiety.
 Everything here is mapped for you inside ChargePK, the free app that puts every charging station in Pakistan in your pocket.
+Prefer the web?
+Explore them all on the live charger map.

 EV charging in Pakistan: the state of play